-If you run a grocery store, for example, chances are your customers are more likely to buy certain products on a Friday afternoon than they are on a Monday morning.
+For example, when you run a grocery store, your customers are more likely to buy certain products on Friday afternoon as opposed to Monday morning.
 Your content timing should reflect that.

 Timing also covers the length of content.
-This needs to be tailored to the average length of time viewers see the screen, and this comes down to knowing your audience.
+When you know your audience, you can tailor the average length of time viewers see the screen.

 Content on a 60-second loop might work in a queue at the drugstore, but the same loop in a waiting room with a typical 30-minute wait is quickly going to annoy your audience.